Skip to content

 Insured sweep and reciprocal deposit programs align with these pillars, resulting in firms’ cash management strategies being aligned with sound judgment and responsible oversight.

-The Demand Deposit Marketplace® (DDM®) program, administered by R&T, enables trust companies to offer their customers access to expanded FDIC-deposit insurance coverage on their funds through a nationwide bank network.
+The Demand Deposit Marketplace® (DDM®) program enables trust companies to offer their customers access to expanded FDIC-deposit insurance coverage on their funds through a nationwide bank network.
 Bank-affiliated trust companies can count these balances toward stable wholesale funding under the reciprocal deposit exception to brokered deposits.
 For independent trust companies, the DDM program often simplifies operations while strengthening customer relationships.

 For trust companies, R&T’s solutions provide: